sgillies/we-jam-econo/README.md

 ============

 A Dockerfile for building an image for testing and debugging Fiona, Rasterio, and Shapely.
-GEOS and GDAL are also built from source in debug mode to assist with testing.
+GEOS and GDAL are also built from source in debug mode.
+I'm developing those packages on OS X and this is what I'm using to avoid getting caught out on Linux in the future.

 To build and image and run a container based on it is two steps.